SillyTavern/SillyTavern-Extras/talkinghead/README.md

 This is a standalone wxPython app that you can run locally on the machine where you installed *SillyTavern-extras*.
 It is based on the original manual poser app in the THA3 tech demo, but this version has some important new convenience features and usability improvements.

-It uses the same models as the live mode.
+It uses the same THA3 poser models as the live mode.
 If the directory `talkinghead/tha3/models/` (under the top level of *SillyTavern-extras*) does not exist, the model files are automatically downloaded from HuggingFace and installed there.

 With this app, you can: